Table of Contents

 Iconic Les Paul Design

-The Les Paul Custom features a well-known single-cutaway body shape with a mahogany body and a maple top, offering a rich and sustainable tone.
+The Les Paul Custom features a well-known single-cutaway body shape, a mahogany body, and a maple top, offering a rich and sustainable tone.

 Alnico Humbuckers

-Equipped with Alnico Classic Pro humbuckers, this guitar delivers powerful and warm tones, perfect for rock, blues, and more.
-In fact, the bridge humbucker will surprise some; it’s hefty without being too mid-range heavy, and while the coil-split sounds a little bland when played clean, with a distortion boost, it’s a pretty handy nasty and wiry rhythm voice.
+Equipped with Alnico Classic Pro humbuckers, this guitar delivers powerful, warm tones, perfect for rock, blues, and more.
+The bridge humbucker will surprise some; it’s hefty without being too mid-range heavy.
+While the coil-split sounds a little bland when played clean, with a distortion boost, it’s a pretty handy, nasty, and wiry rhythm voice.

 SlimTaper Neck Profile

-The mahogany neck with a SlimTaper “D” profile ensures comfortable playability, suitable for a variety of playing styles.
+The mahogany neck with a SlimTaper “D” profile ensures comfortable playability and is suitable for various playing styles.

 Bound Body and Neck